Fees, Charges & Payments

 The exact timing of infrastructure charges for a particular development will be specified in the Infrastructure Charges Notice (ICN), which Council will issue to the applicant as part of the development approval package.

-To obtain an estimate of applicable infrastructure charges for a proposed development, please use the Infrastructure Charges Estimate function on the Property tools menu in the Logan Interactive Mapping tool.
+To obtain an estimate of applicable infrastructure charges for a proposed development, please use the Infrastructure Charges Estimate function in the Logan PD Hub.

 Logan City Council levies infrastructure charges as part of the development assessment process, when a development generates additional demand on trunk infrastructure networks.
 Charges collected or assets constructed contribute to the provision of essential trunk infrastructure to service new development.
 Trunk infrastructure is significant infrastructure that supports large areas or catchments, such as major water supply pipes for an entire neighbourhood, and is classified into six networks:

 - Water supply

 - Most Material Change of Use (MCU) applications, including dual occupancy but except secondary dwelling or auxiliary unit and home based business;

 - Subdividing (reconfiguring a lot, except for boundary realignments and amalgamation);

 - Accepted development (subject to requirements) where a Material Change of Use application is not required but the use of the land is intensifying (e.g. a warehouse building).

 Infrastructure charges do not apply to accepted development (not subject to requirements) (i.e. what was previously exempt development under the Sustainable Planning Act 2009).